adinaelisheva/MPMP/squares-10/README.md

 See https://www.think-maths.co.uk/avoidthesquare

 I recommend running this piped to a file.
-The timing will come out in the console (on the error channel).
+The timing and total board count info will come out in the console (on the error channel).
 Eg:

 ```> node squares.js > output```